jshwaa/EE283_Week7/README.md

 Sequence files to be downloaded found in BioinformaticsCourse.txt

-FASTQC run on an ATACseq fastq file following decompression.
+Use python script EE283_Week7.py to distribute and relabel DNAseq, ATACseq, and RNAseq fastq files

-DNAseq pipeline contained in EE283_Week7/Alignment/DNAseq_SangerConvertandAlign
+DNAseq pipeline and scripts contained in EE283_Week7/Alignment/DNAseq_SangerConvertandAlign

+ATACseq pipeline and scripts contained in EE283_Week7/Alignment/ATACseq_align